Urns & Tubes: Introduction

 This paper is organised as follows.
 It starts with a concrete description of first-full distributions, for all three modes (``0'', ``-1'', ``+1''), in Section~\ref{ExSec}.
 Subsequently, Section~\ref{PrelimSec} introduces relevant notation and terminology for multisets and distributions, and Section~\ref{MulnomHypgeomPolyaSec} formulates multivariate versions of the multinomial, hypergeometric and P\'olya distributions, as distributions on multisets of a fixed size.
 For snappy formulation of the hypergeometric and P\'oly distributions we use binomial coefficients with multisets instead of numbers, both for ordinary binomial coefficients and for the multichoose version.
 We introduce suitable generalisations of Vandermonde's formula, for multisets, also in multichoose form.

 The next two sections are devoted to first-full distributions.
 They are defined in Section~\ref{FirstFullDefSec} in a pointwise manner, as sums over multisets.
 These probabilities are illustrated in several bar plots.
 Next, Section~\ref{FirstFullDstSec} introduces three probabilistic automata, in the form of Markov models with output, which are used to show that we actually get three distributions, with probabilities adding up to one.
+The heart of the argument is that composition (iteration) of the steps of these automata preserves distributions.

-Section~\ref{NegtiveDrawSec} introduces and illustrates negative distributions in the urns \& tubes setting.
-We pay special attention to the bivariate case, with one tube only, which is form in which they occur in the literature.
-We illustrate how the probabilities add up to one, and thus yield actual distributions, by sketching the relevant Markov models with output.
+Section~\ref{NegativeDrawSec} introduces and illustrates negative distributions in the urns \& tubes setting.
+We pay special attention to the bivariate case, with one tube only, which is the form in which they occur in the literature.
+We illustrate how the probabilities add up to one, and thus yield actual distributions, vie the same compositional argument, by sketching the relevant Markov models with output.

 These descriptions of the first-full distributions set the scene for two additional topics.
 It is known that the hypergeometric and P\'olya distributions can be obtained via conditioning from binomial and from negative binomial distributions.
 Section~\ref{BinomialSec} recalls these results in the current setting, in uniform descriptions.
 Finally, Section~\ref{CorollarySec} concentrates on the bivariate first-full and negative distributions, with two tubes.
 It translates the fact that probabilities in these distributions add up to one into number-theoretic corollaries.
 These results seem to be new.
 It is left as a challenge to prove them directly.